WGribaa/SVGPolygoniser/README.md

 A module that reads your SVG files (paths and vector graphic) and is able to categorize data given 2D coordinates.

 This project is but a draft, now.
 But it gives some features :
 - Read SVG file, extracts forms and tranforms them into matplotlib's paths.
+IMPORTANT NOTE : I chose not to use any parser, because Python's XML Parsers are well known to have security flaws.
+I made a "handmade" reader which IS NOT a parser, to avoid that issue and make this module safe.
 - Transformation of coordinates (from a box to another)
 - Provides a method to categorize datas from a list or series.

+It now uses Shapely and is about four times faster.
+At the moment, two versions are available (SVGPolygoniser and SVGShapeliser), but they will soon be merged.

-This project is currently stil private because the material provided is part of an evaluate ongoing project at the IA School (as part of the Data Science Master cursus).
+This project is currently stil private because the material provided is part of an ongoing project at the IA School (as part of the Data Science Master cursus).

 Incoming features :
 - Calculates and returns the center of each polygon.